ux-capture/ux-capture/packages/react-ux-capture/README.md

 ## `<UXCaptureStartView />`

-This React component implements UXCapture.startView(), which creates a new View that manages its corresponding Zones.
-If called more than once, it will replace previous Views.
+This React component implements `UXCapture.startView()`, which creates a new `View` that manages its corresponding `Zones`.
+If called more than once, it will replace previous `Views`.

 Usage: